 My name is Anne Shirley (that’s Anne with an “e”—it looks more distinguished).
 My parents died when I was a few months old, and I lived in foster homes and orphanages in Nova Scotia.
 Then, one day, when I was 11, the orphanage told me that I was to be adopted by a man and a woman on Prince Edward Island.
 I knew that Prince Edward Island was the smallest province in Canada.
 I also knew that it was named in 1799, in honor of the father of Queen Victoria.

 Mrs. Spencer left me at the train station and told me to wait for a man named Matthew.
-I was to be adopted by a brother (Matthew) and a sister (Marilla).
-They were old, and had never been married to anyone.
+I was to be adopted by a brother (Matthew) and his sister (Marilla).
+They were old, and they had never been married to anyone.

 After what seemed forever, a man appeared on the train platform.
 I ran to him and quickly asked, “I suppose you are Mr. Matthew Cuthbert of Green Gables?
 I’m very glad to see you.”